DigitalTibetan/DigitalTibetan/main.md

 An archived version of the old DigitalTibetan site is still available at [archive.org DigitalTibetan](https://web.archive.org/web/20210502044931/http://www.digitaltibetan.org/index.php/Digital_Tibetan)
 ```

-**Contribute!** Simply select the Github-icon ( on of the icons on the top-right) and 'suggest an edit'.
-No worries, you can't break things, since each edit will be reviewed before going life.
-For more details see [Contribution](contribute) below.

-## The new scope of Digital Tibetan
+## The new scope of Digital Tibetan v3.0

-Digital Tibetan wants to cater two target audiences:

 - Much like the [predecessor version](https://web.archive.org/web/20210502044931/http://www.digitaltibetan.org/index.php/Digital_Tibetan) of DigitalTibetan, this site aspires to collect information and How-Tos on how to work with digital Tibetan information within the context of one's own hardware and setup.
 [Start here.](docs/devices_tibetan.md)
 - Additionally the plan is to introduce tools for [computational dharma](docs/computational_dharma.ipynb), how modern tools inherited from data science can be used to efficiently create personal working environments that support working with, cross-referencing, and transforming large amounts of natural language data related to Tibetan.